e-gov/DHX-adapter/docs/java-library-usage-guide.md

 ## 12. Document receiving interface

-By using the `web.xml` described above the web service endpoint is registered and created automatically (in web servlet container).
+By using the `DhxServerWebServiceConfig` or the `web.xml` described above, the web service endpoint is registered and created automatically (in web servlet container).
 It's URL is `http://<hostname>:<port>/ws/dhx.wsdl`

 Services provided on that URL should be registered in X-road security server.